 The artist Anthony Cudahy works from found photographs to create work that is wholly original and emotionally complex.
-Below, we talk to Cudahy about paint, pixels and not wanting to be melodramatic.
 Text & video Sean Santiago.
 Photos courtesy the artist.

 Do you see your work as iterative or interpretive—or is that an offensive dichotomy?

 Image histories are what interest me.
 The transformation and degradation an image is subjected to through reproduction creates a language itself with codes and signifiers.
 This can be the pixelation of an image repeating itself online or a cast shadow of a photographic flash placed in a painting.
 When I appropriate an image and translate it into painting, it is both an iteration and an interpretation.
 The painting is another chain in this lineage.
 Another layer in an image's history.
 The translation is my brain working through the image; the painting is a record of thoughts.